shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/475cd43b-e45a-418c-a05b-824a77fe0eb7" width="516.75" height="379.75"/>

 ##### Forearms
-The Forearms will require a M3 hex screwdriver and 8 silver M3 screws from the motor package.
+The Forearms will require:
+ - an M3 hex screwdriver
+ - 8 silver servo horn M3 screws

 Upon pre-threading all the screw holes, you can move onto the complete Arm Assembly (you will be using these screws in the assembly).

 ##### Arm Assembly
 At this point in the Arm assembly process, the Biceps and Shoulders should already be connected together due to the slight complexity of their pieces.
 The only step left is to attach the forearm to the lower Bicep motor, which can be done by screwing the servo horns from the lower Bicep motors to their corresponding places on the Forearms.
 This will be accomplished using the silver M3 screws you grabbed for the Forearm section.
 The finished assembly should look like the figures below: